martindsq/frecuencia-lexica-lsu/README.md

 source .venv/bin/activate
 ```

-2. Start a development web server on your local machine:
+2. Start a web server on your local machine:

 ```
 gunicorn mysite.wsgi